zend-patterns/ZendServerSDK/README.md

 Read [this document](https://github.com/zendtech/zendserver-sdk-java/wiki/Deployment-Properties-File) for more information.
 Make sure to read about the way [scriptsdir.includes](https://github.com/zend-patterns/ZendServerSDK/issues/60) values are processed.

+For application excludes we support following wildcard syntax:

+* `**/{something}` - will exclude all entries that have base name {something}, no matter if they are files or folders,
+  Example: **/.svn excludes all folders and files with the name `.svn`.
+This is true for `/.svn`, `public/.svn` or `module/folder-with-file/.svn`.
+  If the entry is folder then the content of that folder and sub-folders will be excluded too.
+* `*{something}` - will exclude all entries ending with {something} in their name.
+   Example: `*.fla`  will exclude all files ending with `.fla`, like  `video.fla`. or directories, like `more.fla`.

 Feedback
 ========
 For questions and feedback write to slavey (at) zend DOT com.